 She regularly attends Magistrates’ and youth courts, police stations and prisons and maintains a Crown Court caseload.
 Sam specialises in murders, armed robberies, drugs, conspiracies, firearms, grooming, modern slavery and human trafficking.

-She is highly experienced in cases that have proceeded through the Appellate Courts, European Court of Human Rights, Criminal Cases Review Commission and has conducted judicial reviews whilst working in the immigration field.
-She has also undertaken rigorous complaints via the Independent Police Complaints Commission and is experienced in prison law matters, parole hearings and adjudications as well as representing members of the Armed Forces in military proceedings.
+Highly experienced in cases that have proceeded through the Appellate Courts, European Court of Human Rights, and Criminal Cases Review Commission she has also conducted judicial reviews whilst working in the immigration field.
+She’s undertaken rigorous complaints via the Independent Police Complaints Commission and is experienced in prison law matters, parole hearings and adjudications as well as representing members of the Armed Forces in military proceedings.
 She has worked on cases involving trading standards, road traffic affairs, counterfeiting, knife sales, civil rights, US law, Caribbean law and South East Asian legal affairs.

 Working alongside and advising in multicultural and multi-faith environments, Sam has worked in pro bono clinics and for the Gypsy Council representing and supporting a community often marginalised and vulnerable.